 " Instagram Direct will be available today for both iOS and Android.
 "Communication is really core, it’s not about photography necessarily," said Instagram co-founder Kevin Systrom.
 Introducing Instagram Direct.
 Advertisements are coming to Instagram.
 As the company announced today that it has reached 150 million active users, Instagram told The Wall Street Journal that it's preparing to introduce advertising.

 Emily White, Instagram's director of business operations, said that the service should be ready to begin selling ads within the next year.

 100 000 000 users.
 Instagram’s first office had few redeeming qualities—and insulation was not one of them.

 There were only two of us, so we rented desks in a co-working space on a pier over San Francisco Bay.
 At night, it was common to find us working in winter jackets huddled over our laptops where the air was so cold we could see our breath.
 It was October 2010 when we launched Instagram, and San Francisco had dealt us a particularly unforgiving and chilly fall.
 One night soon after launch, about a half-mile away, the Giants’ stadium was full of fans cheering on their team in a race for the NLCS against the Philadelphia Phillies.
 You see, having so little insulation in the office had an unintended consequence of being able to hear the crowd roar every time someone hit a long ball out towards McCovey Cove.

 At last count, more than 90 million people use Instagram on a monthly basis, the company said on Thursday.
 Moreover, the company is seeing growth rather than decline; that number is up ten percent, month on month, in the period from December to January.

 They Screwed Us.
 Right Before They Screwed Us Again. #poohead.
 We just got screwed.

 How NBC is using Instagram to report the 2012 election.
 The election is days away and NBC News is marking the occasion with Electiongrams, a site of political images posted to popular photo-sharing service Instagram.

 NBC is using geo-tags to display the images on a state by state basis, and will post photos uploaded with terms like #obama2012, #romney or #vote.
 The site has just launched and for now contains only a handful of photos, but this screenshot of photos submitted to Electiongrams by Georgia politicos gives you the basic idea: The significance of Electionsgrams for NBC is that it gives the network another news tool for election night.

+But, on a broader level, the site also represents a new phase in citizen reporting.
 Instagram users are posting 10 Hurricane Sandy pictures every second.
 Instagram CEO Kevin Systrom tells us via a spokeswoman: “There are now 10 pictures per second being posted with the hashtag #sandy — most are images of people prepping for the storm and images of scenes outdoors.”

+Launching instagram 3.0.
+We’ve been working hard on a major update for both Apple and Android devices.
+We’re excited to announce that today Instagram 3.0 is available to everyone.
 Download Instagram 3.0 for Apple here or for Android here.
 Facebook buys Instagram.
 Instagram Hits 80 Million Users, Showing No Signs of Slowing.
 Continuing its breakneck pace of user growth and scaling, Instagram announced on Thursday that the site had reached the 80 million user mark, a 60 percent increase in its community over the past 13 weeks.
 “We now have >5.7m users per employee,” Instagram infrastructure engineer Rick Branson wrote in a tweet.
 If you do the math, that’s 14 employees.
 And there’s more to come: “We’re hiring :),” Branson added.

 It’s a significant milestone for the company, which has only continued to gain traction over the past year.
+The company finally launched its Android application in April, and almost instantaneously gained millions of users.
 Instagram’s User Count Now At 40 Million, Saw 10 Million New Users In Last 10 Days.
 Instagram received a fair amount of press over the last week.
 First, 10 days ago, the app launched on Android.
 Then news of Facebook buying the tiny startup for $1 billion was everywhere from the Drudge Report to The Daily Show.
 The attention resulted in explosive growth.
 Instagram Growth Hack: Using the Web to Drive Mobile Downloads.